Subham-Maity/QChatAi/README.md

     - Build Docker images for the backend API and BullMQ worker.
     - Create a Docker Compose file to define and run the containers for the backend API, BullMQ worker, and PostgreSQL database.

+## 🔗 Quick Notes - What I need to research for this one

+- `Edge Runtime` - A system that deploys our application code onto Content Delivery Networks (CDNs) around the world.
+CDNs are small machines distributed across different geographic regions.
+In a traditional setup, our server is hosted in one central location.
+Users far away from that location experience slower response times due to the distance their requests have to travel.
+With the Edge Runtime, our code is replicated and deployed on CDNs worldwide.
+When a user makes a request, it's served by the nearest CDN, providing lightning-fast response times, no matter where the user is located.
+The trade-off is that the Edge Runtime has limitations on package size and available APIs compared to a traditional server environment.
+We can't use all Node.js APIs and npm packages, but if our application can work with the supported APIs, we can achieve superior user experience with minimal latency globally.

+- `Retrieval Augmented Generation` - Retrieval augmented generation (RAG) is a natural language processing (NLP) technique that combines the strengths of both retrieval- and generative-based artificial intelligence (AI) models.